webpro/reveal-md/README.md

 ### reveal-md Options

-You can define options similar to command-line options in a `reveal-md.json` file that you should put in the root directory of the Markdown files.
+Define options similar to command-line options in a `reveal-md.json` file that must be located at the root of the Markdown files.
 They'll be picked up automatically.
 Example:

 ```json
 {